Alamein line: Services

-Services on the Alamein line operates from approximately 5:00 am to around 12:00 am daily.
-In general, during peak hours, train frequency is 10-20 minutes while services during non-peak hours drops to 20–30 minutes throughout the entire route.
-Due to the limited number of passengers on the Alamein line, services operate as a shuttle in off-peak times to Camberwell instead of continuing into the CBD.
-On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.
+Services on the Alamein line operate from approximately 5:00 am to around 12:00 am daily.
+In general, during peak hours, train frequency is 10–20 minutes while services during non-peak hours drop to 20–30 minutes throughout the entire route.
+Due to the limited number of passengers on the Alamein line, services operate as a shuttle in off-peak times to Camberwell instead of continuing into the central business district.
+On Friday and Saturday nights, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.

 Train services on the Alamein line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.